 The credibility of the findings and research results extensively depends on upon the data that was collected and then analyzed.
 Different factors in transportation affect diverse groups of people on health.
-This study was progressed to obtain the extent to which transportation system about socioeconomic factors affects human health.
+This study was progressed to obtain the extent to which transportation system about socioeconomic factors affect human health.
 A descriptive approach was followed to collect data for different indicators that was required for the research and analysis.
-The prime intention of this study again is to show how and to what extent the factors from transportation systems impact human health.
+The prime intention of this study is to show how and what extent the factors from transportation systems impact human health.

-The Transportation and Health Tool (THT) developed by the USDOT and CDC is also used in the study.
+The Transportation and Health Tool (THT) developed by the U.S. Department of Transportation (DOT) and CDC is also used in the study.
 The THT comprises different transportation and health indicators for states, metropolitan areas and urbanized areas in the U.S. This tool describes how transportation system has an impact on physical activity, safety, air quality and connectivity.
 This tool can also be used for comparisons of transportation and health indicators between different states, MSA's and UZA's.
 It can be further used to identify measures which can improve health outcomes through transportation studies and policies.
 A county-level analysis is intended to be derived for the Michigan Case in our study.
 A THT is created for Michigan using the methodology of the USDOT.
 The indicators that are listed in the THT (USDOT) are used, and the data is collected at county-level.
-After the different data for the THT indicators are collected, the data is normalized and then represented by scoring measures.
+After collecting appropriate data for THT, the data is normalized and then represented by scoring measures.
 The purpose of this derived tool is to depict how transportation system impacts physical activity, safety, air quality and connectivity and how different counties in Michigan are performing on transportation and health.
 Further, this tool is used to create a better understanding of the factoring links between transportation and health.

-The intent of this research is to perform a county-level analysis of different transportation and socioeconomic factors that are derived from earlier studies and literature which suggests the role of transportation in affecting human health.
+This research performs a county-level analysis of different transportation and socioeconomic factors that are derived from earlier studies.
 The focus is on the factors which account to a possible relation between transportation system and human health.
-All the factors derived from various literature that suggest the association of transportation to human health are listed and their relationships are presented.
-Data for all the factors mentioned is collected from different sources, and some steps are implied to prepare the data for analysis.
-Further, a correlation test shows the progression between all the relations obtained from the literature for initial analysis of data to adapt the possible relations.
-The data is graphically represented to depict the trend of the relation different factors possess.
-After finding the correlations and the trend of the data, Multinomial Linear Regression is progressed for the factors that tend to have significant relations when processed with the correlation test.
-The multinomial linear regression models are derived to determine the relationship and significance of how the different factors tend to affect human health, showing the factors, outcomes, and the magnitude of the relationships obtained.
+All the factors derived from various literature are presented.
+Data for all factors mentioned are collected from different sources.
+Further, a correlation test shows their relations.
+The data is graphically represented to depict the trend of the relation among different factors.
+After finding the correlations and the trend of the data, a multinomial linear regression is performed for the factors that tend to have significant relations.
+The multinomial linear regression models are derived to determine the relationship and significance of how the different factors affect human health, showing the factors, outcomes, and the magnitude of the relationships obtained.